hello-jason/intro-to-middleman/markdown.md

 * Article written by Thomas where he insists forking is a responsibility.
 "I should have contributed to StaticMatic...to the existing community and improved it."

 * StaticMatic was abandoned in 2010.
 Thomas is still active in Middleman.

---

-* Currently at version 3.3.10; version 4 is in alpha.

-???

-* Documentation on the Middleman website about upgrading to v4 does not appear to be breaking everything (like going to Angular 2).

 ---